This isn’t a quick stop on the way to somewhere – it’s an end destination.

 Bridgestone Guide 100 Best Places to Stay in Ireland

-“Iskeroon’s extraordinary location at the ocean’s edge explains its world-wide renown, and David and Geraldine have designed and furnished their suites and self-catering apartment with exactly the right sort of chic rusticity.
+“Iskeroon’s extraordinary location at the ocean’s edge explains its world-wide renown, and David and Geraldine have designed and furnished their suite and self-catering apartment with exactly the right sort of chic rusticity.
 Iskeroon is pretty unforgettable, pretty amazing”

 “This is as good as it gets for this price … It’s got the best of both worlds: tranquil and yet just a short walk away to the beach or a lovely pub or a pier, for island cruises.
 This place gets sold out long in advance, so book early.”